Skip to content

 Cold wallets store their private keys offline to protect them from online hackers.
 However, that doesn’t mean they cannot be hacked through other means.

-For example, if the device itself is stolen then an unauthorized party can steal your assets.
+For example, if the device itself is stolen, then an unauthorized party can steal your assets.
 This is easily done if the thief manages to also steal your PIN.
 But even without the PIN, they could try a number of techniques to access your wallet.

 Does Losing a Hardware Wallet Mean Losing Your Assets?

 No, not necessarily.
 Your hardware wallet doesn’t store your crypto assets; it stores your private keys while your assets remain on the blockchain.
-This means that if you lose your hardware wallet, your assets are still on the blockchain.
+If you lose your hardware wallet, your assets are still on the blockchain.

 Fortunately, there is a way to access them.
 If you still have your seed phrase, you can restore your wallet in a new hardware wallet or a supported hot wallet.
 Because it has the same private keys, this new wallet will let you access your crypto assets.